Bicycle Commuting in the Energy Corridor

 The Energy Corridor District hosts a Bike to Work event each May during National Bike to Work Month.
 The event is a great way to introduce bike commuting to new riders and recognize those that bike to work on a regular basis.
-Designated Bike Captains lead a convoy of cyclists along popular routes to the celebration at Terry Hershey Park where participants can enjoy breakfast, music, giveaways, and raffle prizes.
+Designated Bike Champions cycle with groups along popular routes to the celebration at Terry Hershey Park where participants can enjoy a complimentary breakfast, music, giveaways, and raffle prizes.

 This year's Bike to Work event will be held on Thursday, May 15, 2014 from 6:30am-7:30am.
 Breakfast, giveaways and prizes are provided thanks to BP, Shipley's Do-Nuts, KIND Snacks and Watson's House of Ales.
 Leading up to event, staff will schedule Lunch & Learn events at area employers to provide bicycle instruction and safety tips.

 Want to know more about Bike Champions?
 Interested in becoming one?
 Please click here for a description of the Bike Champion role.